alexander-vi/twitch-streamer-demo/README.md

 # Description
 This is pure C GStreamer-based demo application showing how to use videomixer element and optionally stream the output to Twitch.

+# Supported platforms
+- Linux

+With minor modifications source code should work on other platforms.

 # Build requirements
 - Any recent C compiler
 ```bash